freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-about-speculation-and-requests/67efdfa59ffafb1f2a56381e.md

 `Sure, Jessica` es una forma de mostrar que estás abierto a discutir el problema.
 Otro ejemplo:

-- Persona 1: `Do you have any ideas how to fix it?` - Esta persona está pidiendo sugerencias o soluciones.
+- **Noah:** `Do you have any ideas how to fix it?` - Esta persona está pidiendo sugerencias o soluciones.

-- Persona 2: `Sure.
+- **David:** `Sure.
 We could check the server logs and see what's wrong.` - Esta persona está diciendo que sí y está lista para compartir una sugerencia.

 # --scene--